umn-enhs/ncs_navigator_field/README.md

 NCS Navigator Field
 ===================

-This is an ios application to assist field workers in data collection for the National Children's Study.
+This is an ios application which assists field workers in data collection for the National Children's Study.

 Testing
 -------